Microsoft 365 Security Best Practices: Protecting Your Organization's Cloud Identity

 Related Reading

 For technical details on OAuth attacks targeting Microsoft 365, read our guide on Understanding OAuth Security.
-To understand the social engineering tactics used to trick users into granting malicious app permissions, see Social Engineering Attacks Explained.
+To understand the social engineeringSocial Engineering🛡️The psychological manipulation of people into performing actions or divulging confidential information, exploiting human trust rather than technical vulnerabilities. tactics used to trick users into granting malicious app permissions, see Social Engineering Attacks Explained.
 For the latest news on threats affecting Microsoft environments, check our coverage of the ConsentFix phishing kit and other security alerts.